 Nutritional ketosis is very different from diabetic ketoacidosis.

 In non-diabetics, blood sugar remains normal during ketosis.
-When the carbohydrate stores are depleted by the end of the first day on a ketogenic diet, the liver starts to produce glucose from other sources, such as pyruvate, glycerol, and amino acids, so blood glucose levels remain stable at a normal level [R].
+When the carbohydrate stores are depleted by the end of the first day on a ketogenic diet, the liver starts to produce glucose from other sources, such as pyruvate, glycerol, and amino acids.
+This helps maintain normal blood sugar levels .

-In healthy people eating a ketogenic diet or fasting for long periods of time, ketone levels can reach up to 8 mmol/L, which is a safe level [R].
+In healthy people eating a ketogenic diet or fasting for long periods of time, ketone levels can reach up to 8 mmol/L, which is a safe level .